 Shape-programming

 The membrane was manufactured by solvent-casting method.
-First, a mixture of 1-ethyl-3-methylimidazolium trifluoromethanesulphonate (EMITFS) (Fluka, ≥99.0 %), poly(vinylidene fluoride-co-hexafluoropropene) (PVdF-HFP), 4-methyl-2-pentanone (MP), and propylene carbonate (PC) was prepared.
-Figure 8
+First, a mixture of 1-ethyl-3-methylimidazolium trifluoromethanesulphonate (EMITFS) (Fluka, ≥99.0 %), poly(vinylidene fluoride-co-hexafluoropropene) (PVdF-HFP), 4-methyl-2-pentanone (MP) (Sigma-Aldrich), and propylene carbonate (PC) (Sigma-Aldrich) was prepared.
+The weight ratio for EMITFS:PVdF was 50:50% and for MP:PC it was 24/76%.
+The solution was cast into a PTFE mold (Figure 8a).
+The solution gelated in about 5 minutes and it was further dried in ambient air for 12 h.

-The electrode was prepared by TiC-CDC powder (Skeleton Technologies) An ultrasonic probe was used to promote homogenization.
+The electrode dispersion was prepared by mixing 30 wt% of TiC-CDC powder (Skeleton Technologies), 35 wt% of PVDF-HFP, and 35 wt% of EMITFS.
+The PVdF-HFP pellets were dissolved in N,N-dimethylacetamide (DMAc) (Fluka).
+An ultrasonic probe (UP200S, Hielscher) was used to promote homogenization.

-The dispersion was painted layer-by-layer directly on both sides of the cast PVdF-IL membrane using an airbrush (Figure 8b).
-Spray-application of the electrodes, also known as the ‘direct assembly process’ (DAP), has previously been used by Akle et al.[44] and Palmre et al.[45] Approximately 20 electrode layers were applied on both sides of the membrane. volatile solvents were evaporated using air.
+The dispersion was painted layer-by-layer directly on both sides of the previously cast PVdF-IL membrane using an airbrush (Figure 8b).
+Spray-application of the electrodes, also known as the ‘direct assembly process’ (DAP), has previously been used by Akle et al.[44] and Palmre et al.[45] Approximately 20 electrode layers were applied on both sides of the membrane.
+The volatile solvents were evaporated after spraying of each successive layer using a flow of warm air.

-The laminate was subsequently fixed on the outer surface of a cylindrical tube with a diameter of mm.
+The laminate was subsequently fixed on the outer surface of a cylindrical tube with a diameter of 10 mm.
 Three layers of ~130 nm gold foil (Gold-Hammer) were placed on top of the outer electrode (Figure 8c).
-A drop of was used as an adhesive.
+A drop of 15 wt% Nafion solution in ethanol and water (LIQUION® LQ-1115 1100EW; Ion Power, Inc) was used as an adhesive.
 Then the laminate was turned around on the surface.
-Another 3 layers of gold were subsequently attached on top of the opposite (stretched out) electrode (Figure 8d). he tube with the laminate on its surface was heated using a hot air gun to just below the melting point of the polymeric membrane of the IEAP (approximately 100°C) (Figure 8d).
+By doing so, the gold sheets were pre-buckled due to compressive force.
+Then Another 3 layers of gold were subsequently attached on top of the opposite (stretched out) electrode (Figure 8d).

+The shape-programming was performed as follows.
+The IEAP was fixed on the outer surface of a cylindrical tube with an appropriate diameter.
+It is preferred that the shape-programming tube is larger in diameter than the one used in gold foil attachment.
+A tube 30 mm in diameter was selected for this purpose.
+The tube with the laminate on its surface was heated using a hot air gun to just below the melting point of the polymeric membrane of the IEAP (approximately 100°C) (Figure 8d).
 Then the IEAP was removed from the surface of the tube.
+As the final step of fabrication, the laminate was held overnight under vacuum to remove any solvents remaining.

-After manufacture, the IEAP retained its newly-programmed initial .
-The thickness of the finished iEAP laminate was 450 µm.
+After manufacture, the IEAP retained its newly-programmed initial curvature radius of 15 mm during all performed experiments.
+The thickness of the finished IEAP laminate was 450 µm.